Kerushani/flicks/README.md

 - Create, view, and delete posts from a clean dashboard
 - Organized layout for active posts and learning goals
 - Basic authentication and route protection

----

-> Teach what you know.
-Learn what you want. – The Skill Swap way.